 Death raises the most fundamental questions about life and the church is a place where people reflect on such things as life and death, hope and meaning, love and healing.
 To reflect this all of Richmond’s Hope’s playrooms have been built with windows looking onto the church sanctuary.
 The word sanctuary means a sacred place or a place of safety.

 As a charity, Richmond’s Hope enjoys the continuing support of the church but was set up by the church to work with people of all faiths and none in a way that respects and supports their beliefs about life and death.

 Liz and Jessie knew that they wanted play to be at the heart of the work.
 Margaret Tiller, a play specialist for many years at the Western General Hospital had convinced Liz of the magic of play as a way of enabling children to explore difficult times in their lives.
-However, it took, Donna Hastings, our Bereavement Co-ordinator, who has been with the charity since the beginning, to create and shape our way of working with children.
+Donna Hastings, our Bereavement Co-ordinator, who was with the charity from its inception until 2018, created and shaped our way of working with children.

-Donna’s constant listening to the children and reflecting on the work has led to the wonderful therapeutic interventions that we are now able to provide for bereaved children and young people.
-Donna and Kelley Scoular, our office manager, who has also been there since we opened in 2003, have been instrumental in creating the quality of service that Richmond’s Hope now offers.
+Donna’s constant listening to the children and reflecting on the work led to the wonderful therapeutic interventions that we are now able to provide for bereaved children and young people.
+Donna and Kelley Scoular, our Edinburgh office manager, who has also been there since the opening in 2003, were instrumental in creating the quality of service that Richmond’s Hope now offers

 Everyone at Richmond’s Hope was delighted in 2014 when Eleanor, the Duchess of Argyll agreed to become our Patron.
 She has brought to the role a wonderful enthusiasm for our work and a keen interest in all that the charity is doing.